 Pursue Other Forms of Penalty Relief

 Beyond first-time abatement, the IRS offers penalty relief for reasonable cause, statutory exceptions, and erroneous IRS advice.
 Reasonable cause applies when you demonstrate you exercised ordinary business care but couldn’t comply due to circumstances beyond your control.
-Examples include natural disasters, serious illness, loss of an immediate family member, or unavoidable absence.
+Our IRS penalty abatement guide covers every available relief path and the documentation required for each.

 Work with a Tax Professional for Complicated Matters